-Wine With Your Own Eyes: Wine Labels
+Wine With Your Eyes

 You're in the big box wine store.
 The hand-illustrated typeface on a bottle of red wine communicates a younger, ingenious sensation, while the breezy, raised lettering makes this $10.99 bottle appear more pricey.
-When the Hohn wine-producing family changed the cabernet sauvignon label, the wine began jumping off the racks; and its picture of a near-naked girl assisted getting it prohibited in Alabama.
+When the Hohn wine-producing family changed the cabernet sauvignon label, the wine began jumping off the racks; and its picture of a near-naked girl assisted in getting it prohibited in Alabama.
 Sea Smoke's pinot noir, which wonderfully shows how a basic logo design versus a white background can make a red wine appear advanced and very first class.
 Dazzling red ink and a translucent illustration make Scarlett stick out in a sea of Napa cabernet sauvignons.
 No part of the bottle is off-limits for these subliminal mind techniques.
 "If the description on the back makes you envision the wine's fruity arrangement and how it feels in your mouth, then the perception will be advanced and sales increase."

 Not Your Father's Wine Label